 According to sources close to Reuters, Wal-Mart Stores Inc. is considering making a bid for Hong Kong supermarket, ParknShop, valued at USD 4 billion.
 The acquisition is sparking interest from corporate and private equity buyers after Hutchison Whampoa Ltd, the conglomerate owned by Asian business mogul Li Kashing, put an August 16 deadline on the sale.

 Billabong foresees waves of change as it announces new takeover Thursday, 16th February 2012

-The Australian surf wear retailer Billabong International has received a AUD 766 million takeover from an undisclosed equity group.
-Australian Finance Review reported on Thursday that it is believed to be TPG Capital, although the source for the tipoff was not disclosed.
+The Australian surf wear retailer Billabong International has received a AUD 766 million takeover offer from an undisclosed equity group.
+Australian Finance Review reported on Thursday that it is believed to be TPG Capital, although the source of the tipoff was not disclosed.

 Peacocks may close 200 stores Thursday, 8th December 2011

 Discount retail group Peacocks is considering the closure of up to 200 shops to safeguard the company’s future.
 The closures would strike around one in five of Peacock’s stores, and are being discussed as part of a broad restructuring plan aimed at safeguarding the company’s future, according to Sky’s Mark Kleinman.